uesu/uesu-tf2-cfg/README.md

     - remove the `null-movement script` from gameoverrides.cfg (if you put it on gameoverrides.cfg it will enable null-movement for all class and i think it should be enabled on all class but if you want to use it on a specific class then) copy it and paste it to scout.cfg

 `note`: enable the `default w-a-s-d` for null-movement in gameoverrides.cfg

+or alternatively you can download the addon instead: https://comfig.app/app/

 quick-class switch: